hiroshi884/Muscle-traininng/readme.md

 # what is mascle-training?
 this is managing and sharing fitness.It can record training which  is done every days,and can share your reccrds with yourfriends.
 # why did I make it?
-During stay homing, I do mascle training.But,fitness is difficult to do every days.Bcause it is hard to stay motivated.My friends who  do mascle training also think same things.SO I share records with his.
+During stay homing, I do muscle training.But,fitness is difficult to do every days.Because it is hard to stay motivated.My friends who  do muscle training also think same things.SO I share records with his.
 Because when we see his record, we think they did harder than me.Then, I will do my best not to lose his.
-So I think that if we have place which can share my records with friends, we can watch each other to staymotivated.
+So I think that if we have place which can share my records with friends, we can watch each other to stay motivated.

 # demo
 ![demo](https://user-images.githubusercontent.com/62578668/90951470-3abe5180-e496-11ea-92c6-a06d766ccb32.gif)